Slavic Languages and Literature

 Facilities and Resources

 The University of Illinois at Urbana-Champaign has one of the country's three outstanding Slavic library collections.
 The Illinois Summer Research Laboratory on Russia and Eastern Europe brings to the campus more than one hundred postdoctoral researchers from all over the country every year to take advantage of the Slavic library resources.
+The University houses Slavic Review, the premier journal in Slavic studies.

 Centers, Programs and Institutes